genome-spy/genome-spy/docs/grammar/expressions.md

 (1 + 2) * 3 / 4
 ```

-The current data row is provided as the `datum` object.
-Its properties (columns)
+The current data object is provided as the `datum` object.
+Its properties (fields)
 can be accessed by using the dot or bracket notation:

 <!-- prettier-ignore -->